 A well-coordinated team including an expert ophthalmologist and radiation oncologist who decides how long the plaque should be in situ is essential.
 After this period (usually 3 to 5 days) the plate is removed.

 In a high percentage of cases, healing of the tumour is acheived, but not immediately.
 The patient should have clinical checks and regular ultrasound scans to check that the tumour has not returned.
 The final resolution of the tumour usually occurs after a few months.

 The radiation emitted by the episcleral brachytherapy does not affect other organs or people in the vicinity, since it is very localised radiotherapy.
 In general, it's a treatment with very few undesired effects.

 When the tumour is located on the inner part of the eye there is a risk of developing a radiogenic cataract and in cases where a lesion close to the central retina or optic nerve is being treated with radiation, radiation retinopathy or radiation neuropathy may appear along with reduced vision.

 Frequently asked questions

-The procedure is normally performed under local anaesthetic and due to a nuclear medicine legal regulation the patient must remain in the clinic while the plaque attached to the eye.
+The procedure is normally performed under local anaesthetic and due to a legal regulation on nuclear medicine the patient must remain in the clinic while the plaque is attached to the eye.
 Once the treatment time has elapsed, the plaque is removed in a simple surgical procedure and the patient can then go home.